freyk22/tdminstallerwin/README.txt

 -- Versions --
 Changes / bugfixes

+v20160731
+- Gammar fixes and additional text from teh_saccade. textlabel changes at pages:
+  VIAddVersionKey, MUI_WELCOMEPAGE_TEXT, MUI_LICENSEPAGE, Componentspage,
+  Location page, MUI_FINISHPAGE, un_welcomepage, unconfirmpage, unINSTFILESPAGE
+  and MUI_FUNCTION_DESCRIPTION

+v20160728
+- Brandingname issue found and reported ("The Dark Mod" or "The Darkmod").
+- Changed Welcomescreen title for installer and uninstaller to ${AppName}. (request by Bikerdude)
+- added variable ${AppName} to caption (un)installer & filename shortcuts.
+- Added Grammerfixes by BikerDude to directorypage_HEADER_SUBTEXT, FINISHPAGE_TEXT,
+  uninstaller_WELCOMEPAGE_TEXT, UNCONFIRMPAGE_TEXT_TOP,
+  uninstaller_FINISHPAGE_TEXT and component description-SectionUpdater.

+v20160718
+- Added targetdir-argument to shortcuts for updater.
+- removed the runafterinstall-checkbox on finischpage.
+The updater will be automaticly started when the user hits the finisch button.

+v20160717a
+- Added setting "SetAutoClose false" to show uninstall details.
+- Added headers to uninstall page.
+- added quotes to targetdir-argument of the updater in fncUpdaterRun.
+So the updater dont crash when the path has spaces.

+v20160717
+- Changed Textlabels on all installer pages. (because tdm-installer doesnt install itself)
+- Changed Content of Welcome screen.
+- Added variable names to some textlabels.
+- Changed that the logscreen in the instfiles page will be hidden.
+- Tried to hide the runafterinstall-checkbox on finischpage
+- Changed content welcomescreen uninstaller.
+- Changed labels from all uninstaller pages
+- Removed uninstaller components page
+- Changed some comments in code.

+v20160713
+- added tdmupdate version 0.65

+v20160712
+- Changed executionlevel to "admin" (to run the installer with elevated permissions), discussed with bikerdude

 v20160709
 - Changed executionlevel to "user".
 To write create a tdm-folder in program files, run installer as admin.